 In the Fourth Amendment to the Company's Incentive Share Plan (the Incentive Plan) adopted in March 2018, the Company was authorized to issue up to an aggregate of 6,199,477 incentive units pursuant to the Incentive Plan.
 Generally, incentive units were granted at no less than fair value as determined by the board of managers and had vesting periods ranging from one to four years.
 The Incentive Plan was terminated in September 2018.
 In September 2018, the Company's board of directors adopted and the Company's stockholders approved the 2018 Stock Incentive Plan (the 2018 Plan), which became effective upon the effectiveness of the registration statement on Form S-1 for the Company's IPO.
-The number of common shares initially available for issuance under the 2018 Plan equaled the sum of (1) 4,067,007 shares of common stock; plus (2) the number of shares of common stock (up to 1,277,181) issued in respect of incentive units granted under the Incentive Plan that are subject to vesting immediately prior to the effectiveness of the registration statement that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase on the first day of each fiscal year beginning with the fiscal year ending December 31, 2019 and continuing to, and including, the fiscal year ending December 31, 2028, equal to the lowest of 4,989,593 shares of the Company's common stock, 4% of the number of shares of the Company's common stock outstanding on the first day of the fiscal year and an amount determined by the Company's board of directors.
-The increase in the number of authorized shares for the fiscal year ending December 31, 2019 was 1,293,510.
+The number of common shares initially available for issuance under the 2018 Plan equaled the sum of (1) 4,067,007 shares of common stock; plus (2) the number of shares of common stock (up to 1,277,181) issued in respect of incentive units granted under the Incentive Plan that are subject to vesting immediately prior to the effectiveness of the registration statement that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase on the first day of each fiscal year beginning with the fiscal year ended December 31, 2019 and continuing to, and including, the fiscal year ending December 31, 2028, equal to the lowest of 4,989,593 shares of the Company's common stock, 4% of the number of shares of the Company's common stock outstanding on the first day of the fiscal year and an amount determined by the Company's board of directors.
+The increase in the number of authorized shares for the fiscal years ending December 31, 2020 and 2019 was 1,561,485 and 1,293,510, respectively.
 Common shares subject to outstanding equity awards that expire or are terminated, surrendered, or cancelled without having been fully exercised or are forfeited in whole or in part shall be available for future grants of awards.

 During 2018, the Company granted 1,715,368 incentive units to employees and directors under the Incentive Plan.
 In September 2018, each outstanding incentive unit was converted into a number of shares of common stock based upon the IPO price.
-Certain of the shares of common stock issued in respect of incentive units continue to be subject to vesting in accordance with the vesting schedule that was applicable to such incentive units, The Company granted 1,253,263 restricted shares to employees and directors as part of the conversion.
-The Company also granted 1,744,650 stock options to purchase shares of common stock to employees and directors who were holders of incentive units at the time of the incentive unit conversion and 286,307 in new employee grants.
-During 2019, the Company granted 1,468,983 stock options to purchase shares of common stock to employees and directors and restricted stock units with respect to 192,882 shares of common stock.
-The weighted average fair value of stock options granted to employees and directors in 2019 was \$13.28 per share.
-The options granted generally vest over a requisite service period of four years with a maximum contractual life of ten years from date of grant.
+Certain of the shares of common stock issued in respect of incentive units continue to be subject to vesting in accordance with the vesting schedule that was applicable to such incentive units.
+The Company granted 1,253,263 restricted shares to employees and directors as part of the conversion.
+The Company also granted 1,744,650 stock options to purchase shares of common stock to employees and directors who were holders of incentive units at the time of the incentive unit conversion.
+In September 2018, in connection with the conversion of the incentive units, the Company granted 11,097 restricted shares of common stock and 251,010 stock options to purchase shares of common stock to consultants.

-During 2019 and 2018, the Company recognized compensation expense of \$18,660,743 and \$10,026,666, respectively, relating to the issuance of employee incentive awards, and at December 31, 2019, there was \$15,484,188 of compensation expense that is expected to be recognized over a weighted average period of approximately 1.6 years.
+For the years ended December 31, 2020, 2019 and 2018, the Company recognized \$30,230,858, \$20,072,710 and \$11,630,300, respectively, of total compensation expense for awards classified as equity awards related to its stock options, restricted stock awards and restricted stock units.
+At December 31, 2020, there was \$22,647,241 of compensation expense that is expected to be recognized over a weighted average period of approximately 2 years.